GabeScott/standard-works-vault/General Conference/2024 April - Rise! He Calleth Thee.md

 We keep the beggar’s coat.

-Acting in faith means to rely on our Savior, believing that through His Atonement, we can rise above everything at His command.
+Acting in faith means to rely on our Savior, believing that through His Atonement, we can *rise* above everything at His command.

-The third principle is in the last four words: “[he] came to Jesus.”
+The third principle is in the last four words: “\[he\] came to Jesus.”

 How could he go to Jesus since he was blind?
 The only way was to walk toward Jesus by hearing His voice.

-And this is a third principle: we keep a clear spiritual vision when we hear the voice of the Lord and allow Him to guide us.
+And this is a *third principle: we keep a clear spiritual vision when we hear the voice of the Lord and allow Him to guide us.*

 Just as this man raised his voice over the voices around him, he was able to listen to the voice of the Lord in the middle of all other voices.

 This is the same faith that allowed Peter to walk on water as long as he kept his spiritual focus on the Lord and was not distracted by the winds around him.

-Then the story of this blind man ends with the words “he received his sight, and followed Jesus in the way.”
+Then the story of this blind man ends with the words “he received his sight, and followed Jesus in the way.”[^5]

-One of the most important lessons in this story is that this man exercised true faith in Jesus Christ and received a miracle because he asked with real intent, the real intent to follow Him.
+One of the most important lessons in this story is that this man exercised true faith in Jesus Christ and received a miracle because he asked with *real intent*, the *real intent* to follow Him.

 And this is the ultimate reason for the blessings we receive in our lives, which is to follow Jesus Christ.
-It is about recognizing Him, making and keeping covenants with God because of Him, changing our very nature through Him, and enduring to the end by following Him.
+It is about recognizing *Him*, making and keeping covenants with God *because of Him*, changing our very nature *through Him*, and enduring to the end by following *Him*.

 For me, keeping a clear spiritual vision is all about focusing on Jesus Christ.